davide-bergamasco/dncs-lab/README.md

 ### host-c

-The network configuration of this machine very similar to the configuration of `host-a` and `host-b`.
+The network configuration of this machine is very similar to the configuration of `host-a` and `host-b`.

 - `Vagrantfile`